-Caves Beach was visited on 11 April 2019.
-The poor condition of the steps was comparable with previous inspections as they remained overgrown with grass in sections.
+Caves Beach was visited on 6 May 2020.
+The condition of the steps was comparable with previous inspections as they remained overgrown with grass in sections.
 However, the steps and ramp still provided access to the beach, as required by the resource consent.
-The beach itself had changed considerably since the previous inspection, with a greater volume of sand on the shore, and the driftwood pile having disappeared (Photo 15).
-Any scouring that had been previously noted at the base of the structure was now buried by sand.
+The volume of sand on the beach appeared to have increased, with the foot of the structure buried even deeper than in the previous inspection.
+Overall, the access structure was complaint with resource consent 4579-2, and no issues were noted.